11 Best National & State Parks in South Dakota

 1. Badlands National Park

-Boasting beautiful buttes, pinnacles, and spires, Badlands National Park stands brightly against the prairies of western South Dakota.
-Created by ancient deposits of sediments and minerals, followed by 500,000 years of erosion, the layered rocks of different color lend to a stunning landscape.
+Badlands National Park stands brightly against the prairies of western South Dakota, boasting beautiful buttes, pinnacles, and spires.
+Created by ancient deposits of sediments and minerals, followed by 500,000 years of erosion, the layered rocks of different colors lend to a stunning landscape.

 Some of the best ways to experience the beauty of Badlands National Park include roadside attractions, short hikes, and a full list of campgrounds to extend your stay.

 The Ben Reifel Visitor Center, on the southeastern edge of the park, is a great place to start your visit.
 After collecting information and getting questions answered from park rangers at the visitor center, heading west on Highway 240 takes you through the heart of the park, with plenty of places to pull-off and enjoy the environment.